 Our key objective is to return our oceans to a flourishing state by eliminating overfishing and marine pollution and facilitating

 Australia is a global leader in many areas of ocean research.
 An increase in protection of marine parks allow species of fish to flourish and thrive.

 Using the best existing data sources, and with an investment in new data and methods, we are developing a Global Fishing Index to provide accurate and credible data.
 This will ultimately help us understand the problem of over-fishing and the driving forces behind it.

 We are committed to a clean ocean, advocating for and investing in a circular economy, optimizing clean-up operations and launching an online global pollution map

 We are committed to making Western Australia a hub for world-class marine conservation research, by providing state-of-the art facilities to Australian and international scientists.

-The ocean is the largest ecosystem on Earth.
-It provides the primary source of protein for over one billion people, contains some of the most diverse lifeforms on the planet and is of critical significance from recreational, business and environmental perspectives.
+The ocean is a primary source of nutrition and contains the most diverse and numerous lifeforms on the planet.
+It is of critical significance to human survival, health and wellbeing.

 A flourishing ocean can provide sustainable food, drinkable water, and clean energy through technological innovations and policy change.